OneBadUnit/AEGIS/docs/AEGIS_DECISION_LOG.md

 Every scan creates a permanent snapshot identified by a unique `scan_id`.
 The UI exposes an archive browser.
 The analyst can compare any two snapshots.

 **Reason:**
-The editorial consensus captured at 8:00 AM and 2:00 PM on the same day may show a story rising from SECTION to FRONT_PAGE tier, or a story that was FRONT_PAGE in the morning dropping off entirely by afternoon.
+The editorial consensus captured at 8:00 AM and 2:00 PM on the same day may show a story rising from `monitored` to `confirmed` tier, or a story that was `confirmed` in the morning dropping off entirely by afternoon.
 This temporal pattern is itself intelligence.

 **Outcome:** *(confirmed)* Archive browser implemented and functional.
 Snapshots accumulate indefinitely.